pinskylab/kelpEVOL_fq_gz_processing/README.md

 #do not use trailing / in paths.
 Example:
 sbatch /home/e1garcia/shotgun_PIRE/pire_fq_gz_processing/Multi_FASTQC.sh "fq_raw" "fqc_raw_report"  "fq.gz"

+# here's how you can add SLURM options and arguments to the command above to receive an email when the job is done
+#sbatch --mail-user=jdoe@odu.edu --mail-type=END /home/e1garcia/shotgun_PIRE/pire_fq_gz_processing/Multi_FASTQC.sh "fq_raw" "fqc_raw_report"  "fq.gz"

 # check to be sure the job is running
 watch squeue -u <YOURUSERNAME>
 ```